spree/spree/guides/content/developer/core/promotions.md

 Once the adjustment has been applied to the order, its eligibility is re-checked every time the order is saved, by way of the `Adjustment#eligible_for_originator?` method.
 This calls the `Promotion#eligible?` method, which uses `Promotion#rules_are_eligible?` to determine if the promotion is still eligible based on its rules.
 For how this process works, please see the [rules section](#rules) below.

 An adjustment to an order from a promotion depends on the calculators.
-For more information about calculators, please see the <%= link_to "Calculators guide", :calculators %>.
+For more information about calculators, please see the [Calculators guide](calculators).

 ### Adding a Line Item